 \subsection{Pickup in mid-level convective mass flux}

-Now we will focus on the mass flux at 600 hPa ($M_{600}$), which we presume to measure the magnitude of deep convection.
-We choose this vertical level because it is high enough that shallow convection will not be present, yet it is below the freezing level above which microphysical processes might increase modeling uncertainty.
-Figure \ref{fig:p_pickup}a shows the relationship between $M_{600}$ and $LTRH$.
-The five models exhibit a qualitatively similar response in mid-tropospheric mass flux to LTRH.
+Now we will focus on the mass flux at 600 hPa ($M_{600}$), which we take to measure the magnitude of deep convection.
+We choose this vertical level because it is high enough that shallow convection will not be present, yet it is below the freezing level above which microphysical processes might introduce greater modeling uncertainty.
+Figure \ref{fig:m_pickup}a shows the relationship between $M_{600}$ and $LTRH$.
+The five models exhibit a qualitatively consistent response in mid-tropospheric mass flux to LTRH.
 The pickup in $M_{600}$ broadly resembles the pickup in precipitation, albeit with a wider intermodel spread in relative magnitude.
-That intermodel spread would be a worthwhile subject for future study.

 We can clarify the nature of the mass flux pickup with LTRH by plotting mass flux on a logarithmic scale (Fig. \ref{fig:m_pickup}b).
 In this format, it becomes apparent that the pickup in mass flux does not occur at any particular value of humidity.
-Rather, $M_{600}$ has a quasi-exponential relationshiop to $LTRH$, and the pickup in $M_{600}$ is spread throughout much of the LTRH distribution.
+Rather, $M_{600}$ has a quasi-exponential relationship to $LTRH$, and the pickup in $M_{600}$ is spread throughout much of the LTRH distribution.
 The $LTRH$-$M_{600}$ relationship spans several orders of magnitude in each model.
 For most models, the mass flux-humidity relationship becomes sub-exponential at the upper extreme in $LTRH$.
 This is consistent with past work on tropical precipitation which suggests that the relationship between mass flux and entraining buoyancy (which is a humidity-like metric) becomes linear above the critical point \cite{Ahmed2020}.
-However, \citeA{Wolding2024} reported an opposite result using a different, integrated measure of lower-tropospheric buoyancy: precipitation increases \textit{more} rapidly on a log scale after a critical point.
+However, \citeA{Wolding2024} reported an opposite result using a measure of vertically integrated lower-tropospheric buoyancy: precipitation increases \textit{more} rapidly on a log scale after the critical point.